 WORKSHOP

-This program will NOT be recorded.
+This program WILL be recorded.

 Registration closes at 12:00pm EST the day before the program begins.